 Do I need a Working with Children Check or Police Check?

-Some organisations require you to undergo a Working with Children Check (WWCC) or Police Check before undertaking an internship.
-The Experiential Learning Team can provide more advice about this as required.
-For more information, email email@example.com or to learn more about how to apply for a WWCC, visit workingwithchildren.vic.gov.au/home/applications/
+Some organisations require you to undergo a Working with Children Check (WWCC), Police Check or other security clearance, before undertaking a work placement.
+The Experiential Learning Teams can provide more advice about this as required.
+It is an important question to ask when you are speaking with prospective employers about doing a placement.

-What if I don’t have space in my course to fit in an internship?
+What if I don’t have space in my course to fit in an internship / work placement?

 La Trobe University supports not for credit internships through the Career Ready Program.
 For more information about La Trobe University’s Career Ready Program, visit latrobe.edu.au/students/careers.